 There are two different ways to use gestures on the trackpad/mouse for zooming in:

 Most people that I know with low vision prefer to use a large cursor size.
-It’s easier to track on the screen, plus you’re less likely to lose track of where it is.
+It’s easier to track on the screen and it’s much less likely to go missing on the screen.

-My friend finds it difficult to see items on the dock, which is a selection of apps and shortcuts on the bottom of their screen.
-It helps them tremendously to enlarge the dock and see apps more clearly.
+Users with low vision may find it hard to see items on the dock, which is a selection of apps and shortcuts on the bottom of their screen.
+Enlarge Dock can help tremendously with this issue.

 If you need to make everything larger on your MacBook, there’s an option to make everything on the screen larger.
 I don’t recommend doing this if you are frequently working on items where image clarity and quality are critical, since the display will be at a lower resolution.